MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/query-api/index.md

 ---
 title: "Query API | Microsoft Docs"
-description: "Describes the Query API and provides a table that outlines a description for various resources related to the Query API." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "The overview page for the Query API section, with links to each of the articles in this section and a description for each." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""